Redneck Deer Huntin’

 The only catch is that it takes an ungodly amount of patience to play Redbeck Deer Huntin’.
 It’s extremely rare that you’ll spot any game, first because you’ll have a hard time spotting anything through the pixelated graphics, and second because animals rarely show up.
 And when you do move in for a kill, critters tend to scare and run off easily.
 You have a selection of four – count ’em – FOUR – weapons, of which the sniper rifle would have been the most useful if the scoped view wasn’t so uselessly constricted.

 You’ll also have a few interesting doohickeys to lure prey – bird calls, duck calls, etc – and have to consider things like wind direction (animals can detect your scent if you approach them from the wrong angle).
 But in the end, who really cares?
 If you’re looking for a half-decent BUILD shooter, just play the original Redneck Rampage.
+And if you want a hunting game, look elsewhere, since this DOS-dated old timer just doesn’t make the cut.

 System Requirements: Pentium 133 MHz, 16 MB RAM, Windows 95